 1. Natural Increase.-The two factors which contribute to the growth of a population are the "natural increase" by excess of births over deaths, and the "net immigration," i.e., the excess of arrivals over departures.
-While the relative potency of these factors depends upon a variety of causes, it may be said that, in general, in the case of a new country "net immigration" occupies an important position as a source of increase of population, while in an old country "natural increase," modified more or less. by "net emigration," or excess of departures over arrivals, is the principal element causing growth of population.
-The table hereunder gives the total natural increase, as.
+While the relative potency of these factors depends upon a variety of causes, it may be said that, in general, in the case of a new country "net immigration" occupies an important position as a source of increase of population, while in an old country "natural increase," modified more or less by "net emigration," or excess of departures over arrivals, is the principal element causing growth of population.
+The table hereunder gives the total natural increase, as well as that of males and females:-

-NATURAL INCREASE (a) OF THE POPULATION

-OF STATES, TERRITORIES, AND COMMONWEALTH, FROM 1861 TO 1913.
+NATURAL INCREASE (a) OF THE POPULATION OF STATES, TERRITORIES, AND COMMONWEALTH, FROM 1861 TO 1914.